 If that sounds like something you are looking to know or go deeper, then keep reading.

-If your Google Shopping feed is optimized, your products will more likely to be featured and ranked higher on Google shopping.
+If your Google Shopping Feed is optimized, your products will more likely be featured and ranked higher on Google shopping.

 The benefits of Google Shopping feed towards eCommerce stores

 An optimized Google Shopping feed can bring you wealth simply because it allows your products to be shown on Google Shopping Ads.

 - High visibility.
 Having a good Google product feed helps your products appear on the first page of Google search results.
 Thus the items you are selling will easily get noticed and steal the look of the browsers.
 Before getting users to buy, your products need to be viewed first.
 So getting noticed is already halfway to seal the deal.
 No matter how affordable and functional your products are.
 If it’s buried under thousands of other products, it can’t generate profit.

 - High intent to buy.
 Your product will be displayed once a query with relevant information is pulled.
 So, it’s more likely that the browsers are already interested in that item and are examining the available choice.

 Look at the sales funnel below.
 Having your products displayed on Google shopping, you already skipped the awareness stage and have interested customers who are quite close to their purchase decision.

 - A picture speaks a thousand words.
 Buyers are image-driven and it’s easy to understand.
 Without physical contact with products, the best way to judge is by visuals—that Google Shopping did a great job.
 The better side of it is, it lines up many different items next to each other so that buyers can compare and assess.

 Research also showed the conversion rate generated by Google Shopping ads (26%) surpassed that of the text ads (23%) and 65% of shopping ad clicks are prompted by listing products on Google shopping.